• Latest

 The survey polled 1,152 Democrats and “left-leaning” Independents from March 2 to March 5, 2026, “with each group weighted to match that party’s national population.”

-The poll was also conducted by Noble Predictive Insights.
+The poll was conducted by Noble Predictive Insights.

 “Harris proved to be the most popular choice among all racial groups.
 She remains by far the favored candidate among Black voters, garnering 55% of their support, 29% of Hispanic and Latinos, 25% of whites and 30% of other races grouped together,” the poll noted.
 “Hispanic or Latino respondents showed the strongest support for Newsom among all racial groups surveyed, followed by whites, other races grouped together, and Blacks.”

 A February poll from Echelon Insights showed Newsom leading potential Democratic candidates, with 24%.
 Harris was at 18% and Ocasio-Cortez was at 9%.
-Buttigieg garnered 8% of the potential vote in the poll.
+Buttigieg garnered 8% of the potential vote in that poll.

 Respondents were asked whom they would vote for if the Democratic primary were held today.

-Should Kamala Harris be the Democratic nominee for the 2028 presidential election?
+Should Kamala Harris be the leading Democratic candidate for 2028?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.